namd97/showcode-Unicode-20-21/README.md

 # UniCode-20-21

 Welcome to my UniCode 2020 repository.
-I will upload my submitted solution, where possible, and an updated solution (written after the challenge closes), as well as the percentage I scored for my original solution when each challenge closes.
+I will upload my submitted solution, where possible, or an updated solution (written after the challenge closes).
+In this file, I will also track the percentage I scored for my original solution and the time it took to complete.

 Find out more about UniCode 2020 [here](https://www.showcode.io/unicode/).